acikgozmehmet/SatelliteGeodesyInCPP/README.md

 ### Details:
 #### Adjustment Module
-Performs Least Squares Adjustment of the GPS/GNSS data epochwise by creating the design, closoure matrices and performs the matrix opeartions with the help of Matrix class in the same repo.
+Performs Least Squares Adjustment of the GPS/GNSS data epochwise by creating the design, clsoure matrices and performs the matrix oparations with the help of Matrix class in the same repo.

 #### BrdcEph
 Calculates the position of any GPS/GNSS satellite at any epoch given the rinex navigation file as input.